Winter Pesto with Spinach

 Here are some ideas!

-• Just toss with hot pasta, wondrous!
+• Just toss pesto with hot pasta, wondrous!

-• Cut a French baguette or Italian loaf in thin slices, swipe in a pool of pesto in a shallow plate.
+• Cut a French baguette or an Italian loaf in thin slices, swipe in a pool of pesto in a shallow plate.

-• Spread on a pizza crust as a substitute for tomato sauce or even drizzle just a touch on top.
+• Spread pesto on a pizza crust as a substitute for tomato sauce or even drizzle just a touch on top.

 WINTER PESTO with SPINACH